 According to data provided by Lancaster County Planning Department and feedback from developers, there are approximately 1,420 units in the development pipeline likley to be built in East Lampeter Township by 2028.
 These units include the approximately 200 units as part of Phase 2 of the mixed-use Devon Creek project and approximately 480 apartment units as part of the Rockvale Redevelopment infill project.
-There are also two projects totaling 716 proposed units currently in final plan review, including the 628-unit proposed Greenfield North project.
+There are also two projects totaling 716 proposed units currently in final plan review, including the 628-unit proposed Greenfield North project, half of which are studios and one-bedrooms.